orvi-tmp/learning-c-with-pebble/chapter_1_introduction.md

 * Finally, exercises can be run in CloudPebble through GitHub.

 This book should be accessible by beginners as well as those who know the C language but want to write Pebble applications.
 If you are just starting in C programming, then you should start at chapter 2 and work through each chapter in sequence.
 If you are already a C programmer, you should also read chapter 2, but then find those features that focus on Pebble watches, such as the user interface or sensor programming.
 Seasoned C programmers could start at chapter 15.

+Finally, note that this is a BIP: a Book In Progress.
+The contents will change over time.
+Errors will be corrected, content added, and exercises will be modified or added.
+This is one of the reasons the book is published on gitbook.com, so that we can make this a better and more effective learning tool.